Sudharshan0903/Nutritional-Profile-Estimation-in-Cooking-Recipes/README.md

 - **Python** (ML models, data processing)
 - **Scikit-Learn** (Machine learning algorithms)
 - **Flask/Django** (If using a web-based interface)
 - **MySQL/PostgreSQL** (If using a database for storage)
-Python (ML models, data processing)
-Scikit-Learn (Machine learning algorithms) Flask/Django (If using a web-based interface) MySQL/PostgreSQL (If using a database for storage)

-📜 Future Enhancements
+## 📜 Future Enhancements
-🔹 Enhance the UI/UX for better user experience
+- Enhance the UI/UX for better user experience
-🔹 Improve the accuracy of ML models
+- Improve the accuracy of ML models
-🔹 Integrate deep learning for advanced food recognition 🔹 Develop a mobile app version
+- Integrate deep learning for advanced food recognition
+- Develop a mobile app version